 'For an authentic campsite style experience, a fire pit is a must have in your alfresco space,' say the experts at Harbour Lifestyle.
 'Emanating relaxed vibes, an open flame provides an additional heat source for your guests to enjoy, and also creates a peaceful atmosphere with its orange glow, and soothing crackling sound.'

 18. Go ultra modern with a sunken fire pit

 If you're taking on a bigger patio makeover and want to create a cozy seating area that can be screened from the rest of the garden, take your lead from this sleek fire pit idea.

 Built-in bench seating on three sides of a central fire pit ensures everyone is in the heart of the action after dark.
 Raised beds filled with a mix of plants and flowers provide shelter and privacy, while also creating a colorful backdrop to this contemporary entertaining space.

 19. Take your fire pit on the go

 Love the idea of a fire pit but don't want to be restricted to only using it at home?
 Look out for a design with carry handles and you'll be able to put it in the back of the car and then take it with you on camping trips, or carry it down to the beach for some coastal alfresco cooking.

 Bear in mind the overall size of the fire pit if you want to take it with you on day trips or holidays – a large diameter might be great on your patio, but you'll probably regret it when you're lugging it up sand dunes back to the car.

-13. Go high for extra visibility
+20. Go for a high fire pit for extra visibility

 Want to bring your fire pit into the heart of the action?
 Choose a traditional fire bowl with a raised stand and the flames will be closer to eye level when you're sitting down around it.
 We love the rust effect of this fire pit as it brings extra character to the patio space.